 Satellite Galleries, Robeson Campus Center

-The Paul Robeson Galleries curates smaller-scale exhibitions of two-dimensional works in three satellite galleries located on the ground and second floors of the Robeson Campus Center.
+The Paul Robeson Galleries curates smaller-scale exhibitions of two-dimensional works in two satellite galleries located on the second floor of the Robeson Campus Center: Orbit I & Orbit II.
 These galleries are located in interstitial spaces, and are accessible all hours the RCC is open to the public.
 Preference is given to artists of this region, in particular New Jersey artists.
 Exhibitions are on display from September to December or January to July.
 Please see details below about how to submit a proposal.
 This is an ongoing open-call, please send proposals at any time.

 How to Submit a Proposal